luizcarloskazuyukifukaya/challenge-devops-project/README.md

 # sample-devops-pipeline (created by Kazuyuki Fukaya)
-Sample of a DevOps pipeline
+This is a sample project for a DevOps pipeline

 ## Challenge Statement
 Company A is a Tech company that develops and operates many web applications.
 The